BirdeeHub/ExampleKotlinPluginLoader/README.md

 Main is in entryPoint:

-Main.kt sets up the shared parent which has the api in its classpath, It is parent for both the program's loader and the plugin loaders.
+Main.kt sets up the shared parent which has the api in its classpath.

+It is parent for both the program's loader and the plugin loaders.

 Main.kt then launches the program with the program loader.

 Minimal API in exampleAPI: